security-notes/infobyte-faraday-wiki/Api.md

 ```

 Congratulations!
 5 lines of code and you have Shodan plugin working on Faraday!
-You can see this example in $faraday/scripts/shodan_faraday.py
+You can see advance tool in $faraday/scripts/shodan_faraday.py